-Summary of Provisions under ILO Convention

-The questions under this section measure the security or even flexibility or precariousness of an employment relationship.
-Although these are not clearly mentioned in a single convention (severance pay and notice requirement are provided in the Termination of Employment Convention No. 158) however, the best practices in the field require that employees be provided with a written contract of employment; workers on fixed term contracts should not be hired for tasks of permanent nature; a reasonable probation period (ideally lower than or equal to 6 months) may be followed to assess the suitability of an employee; a period of notice must be specified in an employment contract before severing the employment relationship; and workers be paid severance allowance on termination of employment relationship.

-A contract of employment may be oral or written however workers should be provided with a written statement of employment at the start of their employment.
+Summary of Provisions under ILO Convention The questions under this section measure the security or even flexibility or precariousness of an employment relationship.
+Although these are not clearly mentioned in a single convention (severance pay and notice requirements are provided in the Termination of Employment Convention No. 158) however, the best practices in the field require that employees be provided with a written contract of employment; workers on fixed-term contracts should not be hired for tasks of permanent nature; a reasonable probation period (ideally lower than or equal to 6 months) may be followed to assess the suitability of an employee; a period of notice must be specified in an employment contract before severing the employment relationship; and workers be paid severance allowance on termination of employment relationship.
+A contract of employment may be oral or written; however, workers should be provided with a written statement of employment at the start of their employment.
 Fixed Term Contract workers must not be hired for permanent tasks as it leads to precarious employment.

-A reasonable probation period must be allowed to let a worker learn new skills.
-A newly hired employee may be fired during probation period without any negative consequences.

-A reasonable notice period, depending on the length of service of an employee, may be required before an employer may sever the employment relationship.
+A reasonable probation period must be allowed for workers to learn new skills.
+During this period, a newly hired employee may be fired without any negative consequences.
+Depending on the length of service an employee has, an employer may require a reasonable notice period before severing the employment relationship.
 Employers may be required to pay a severance allowance on termination of employment (due to redundancy or any other reason except for lack of capacity or misconduct).